alongL/tcprelay/README.md

 ```
-# how to use
+# how to run
 ./tcptun -l ":2022"  -t "192.168.1.101:80"

 for the client just  type  http://192.168.1.100:2022   you can access the web service on target machine.

+# how to build
+download this code.

+cd into the dir

+go build .

 # reference
 This program is get from this two repository. they are the hero.
-I do only tcptun.
+I do only the tcptun.

 https://github.com/xtaci/kcptun

 https://github.com/hikaricai/p2p_tun